Radwan-Albahrani/Akalne/README.md

 flutter run --device-id <device id>
 ```

-> For more detiald tutorial for ArchLinux CLI usage: https://www.rockyourcode.com/how-to-get-flutter-and-android-working-on-arch-linux/
+> For more detailed tutorial for ArchLinux CLI usage: https://www.rockyourcode.com/how-to-get-flutter-and-android-working-on-arch-linux/

-> For other OSs your can find tutorials: https://docs.flutter.dev/get-started/install
+> For other OSs you can find tutorials: https://docs.flutter.dev/get-started/install

 ## Screenshots